-8.1 When you initially join the Scheme or receive transfers into your pension plan, you are entitled to a 30 day cancellation period.
-This gives you the right to change your mind.
+8.1 When you initially join the Scheme or receive transfers into your pension plan, you are entitled to a 30 calendar day cancellation period, which gives you the right to change your mind in the following circumstances:

 8.3 Where you decide to exercise your right to cancel in respect of a transfer, we will attempt to pay the funds back to the scheme or arrangement from which the funds have been received.
 The previous scheme or arrangement may refuse to take back the funds, or may only accept them on revised terms, which are not acceptable to you, in which case you will be responsible for nominating a new registered pension scheme to which the funds can be transferred.

 8.4 Where investments are made during this 30-day cancellation period, and we receive a valid notice of cancellation, your investments will be automatically disinvested.
 We will not be liable if the amount realised is less than the cost of acquiring the assets and we will be entitled to charge your pension plan an amount to cover our costs.
 We will notify you of the costs involved.
 Where costs have been incurred by third parties, the amount incurred will be deducted from any amount returned.

 8.5 We will only refund a maximum of the net contributions made.
 Any money that is in excess of the net contribution will fall within the General Fund under the Scheme and will be paid to our chosen charity.